The G-invariant spectrum and non-orbifold singularities: The -invariant Sunada-Pesce-Sutton technique

 \begin{defn} An action by a Lie group $G$ of isometries on a complete Riemannian manifold $M$ is said to be {\it polar} if there exists a complete submanifold $\Sigma$ that meets every orbit orthogonally.
 Such a submanifold is known as a {\it section}.
 Note that such submanifolds are necessarily totally geodesic. \end{defn}

-\begin{rem} \normalfont By way of illustration of this idea, we note that the action of $SO(2)$ on $S^2$ by rotations about an axis is polar.
+\begin{example} \normalfont By way of illustration of this idea, we note that the action of $SO(2)$ on $S^2$ by rotations about an axis is polar.
 One may choose $\Sigma$ to be any meridian great circle.
 The quotient space is an interval of the form $[0,\pi].$ This has an orbifold structure with $\mathbb{Z}_2$ action at the endpoints.
-In fact, it is a good orbifold, $S^1/\mathbb{Z}_2.$ This is more generally true for all polar actions, as we see from the proposition below, which follows easily from Chapter 5 of \cite{PT1988}. \end{rem} \begin{prop} If the action of $G$ on $M$ is polar, then the quotient $M/G$ has the smooth structure of a good orbifold. \end{prop}
+In fact, it is a good orbifold, $S^1/\mathbb{Z}_2.$ This is more generally true for all polar actions, as we see from the proposition below, which follows easily from Chapter 5 of \cite{PT1988}. \end{example}

+\begin{prop} Let $M$ be a compact Riemannian manifold and $G$ a closed subgroup of the isometry group of $M$.
+If the action of $G$ on $M$ is polar, then the quotient $M/G$ has the smooth structure of a good orbifold. \end{prop}